Skip to main content

 Event Specificationsโ€‹

-To add an Event Specification to the code generation, either manually or through the snowtype patch command, you would need the ID of the event specification.
-You can find the Event Specification ID in the main page of the event specification as shown below:
+To add an Event Specification to the code generation, either manually or through the snowtype patch command, you would need the ID of the Event Specification.
+You can find the Event Specification ID in the main page of the Event Specification as shown below:

 event specification id